GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/16I_FunctionOverloading.md

 ## We Cannot Resolve (Some) Function Calls At Compile-Time

-Two things cause implementing function overloading in Lox to be particularly painful:
+Two things cause implementing function overloading in  a language like Lox to be particularly painful:
 - Functions are first-class objects.
 They can be passed around and stored in variables.
 - A call can be separated from the function object itself.
 A call is an operation, just like the typical binary operators.